 You should also explore/experiment with new channels beyond Amazon including:

 Ebay: There are 187 million global users on eBay and the site boasts 101,000 shopping hours a month.

 Google Shopping: Google offers several different ways for eCommerce businesses to showcase their products including search and Shopping ads.

-Bing Shopping: Yes, Bing is still an option for 2022, with 60 million U.S. users and a high-value audience (but less competition from other advertisers), this is another one to add to the mix.
+Bing Shopping: Yes, Bing is still an option, with 60 million U.S. users and a high-value audience (but less competition from other advertisers), this is another one to add to the mix.

 04. Offer eCommerce Gift cards

 Digital gift cards can help boost brand awareness, drive sales, and inspire customer loyalty.
 Use of digital cards has skyrocketed over the past year and a half as a result of several pandemic trends.